Testing for Pallor

 The search for answers starts with a complete history and physical examination.
 A pet’s history is the information you give your veterinarian about your pet’s illness.
 A detailed history may help identify the underlying problem.
 For example, pallor in a pet with a history of trauma might be due to internal bleeding, while a history of progressive weight loss might signal longstanding illness such as cancer or organ failure.

 Physical examination involves looking at all parts of the body, and typically includes listening to the heart and lungs with a stethoscope and palpating the abdomen (gently squeezing or prodding the abdomen with the fingertips to detect abnormalities of the internal organs).
 Physical examination may provide clues about what is causing pallor in a pet.
-For example, abnormal heart or lung sounds might indicate heart disease; abdominal palpation may reveal the presence of a ca causing blood loss and anemia.
+For example, abnormal heart or lung sounds might indicate heart disease; abdominal palpation may reveal the presence of a cancerous tumor, causing blood loss and anemia.

-When the cause of pallor cannot be determined from the history and physical examination further testing is needed, and your veterinarian may recommend doing screening tests.
+When the cause of pallor cannot be determined from the history and physical examination, further testing is needed, and your veterinarian may recommend doing screening tests.
 These are a series of simple tests that provide information about the overall health of the pet, and may provide further clues about the underlying problem.

 What screening tests are recommended?

-A) Complete Blood Count (CBC).
 This is a simple blood test that provides information about the three different cell types in the blood.
 These include the red blood cells, which carry oxygen to the tissues, white blood cells, which fight infection and respond to inflammation, and platelets, which help the blood to clot.
 The CBC provides details about the number, size, and shape of the various cell types, and identifies the presence of abnormal cells (see handout “Complete Blood Count” for more information).

 1) Red Blood Cells.
 The most common cause of pallor is anemia, which means there are not enough red blood cells or enough hemoglobin to carry oxygen to the body.
 The CBC will confirm that anemia is present.
 It will also determine the severity of the anemia, how long it has been going on, and what might be causing it.
-There are many causes of anemia but in general, anemia is caused by:

 • loss of red blood cells (bleeding)